Close

 A satisfying job gives you a sense of accomplishment and makes good use of your skills.
 If you’re not sure about your career path after the military, CareerOneStop is a great way to get started.

-• Take self-assessments at no charge — including an interest assessment, a skills assessment and more
+• Take self-assessments for free — including an interest assessment, a skills assessment and more

 • Learn about careers— view career profiles and videos, compare occupations and research industries